Seven Different Ways to Become a TEFL Teacher in China

 - The work has a time limit of one month for Winter camp and two months for Summer camp.

-- It's much easier to get a job if you're already here as centres usually want you to start within a short period of time, often within the next week or two.
+- It's much easier to get a job if you're already here in China as centres usually want you to start within a short period of time, often within the following week or two.

 - Housing is not offered as it's a temporary role, neither are meals.